 1. Motivation: The first time you use self hypnosis it will require patience.
 Make sure you have the motivation to do it properly.

 2. Relaxation: You want to make sure that you are relaxed before you start.
-So you can either choose a time when yo’re already relaxed.
-Or you can cheat and use these meditations for relaxation (hint: use the meditations).
+So you can either choose a time when you’re already relaxed (use the breathing meditations we looked at above).

 3. Concentration: You will need to focus when you do the self hypnosis for anxiety.
 So try to get rid of any distractions before starting.

 Before you use self hypnosis to cure anxiety, it is important that you have the right attitude.

 Now obviously, if this is the first time that you have ever tried hypnosis, you may be a little skeptical.
 You might wonder just how on Earth hypnosis will help your anxiety.